FIRST, Determine the goals for homeschooling.

 Eighth, discuss big picture with your student.

 Once the previously mentioned decisions are confirmed, take your child out for ice cream or a meal.
 Talk through your reasons for wanting to homeschool.
 Lay out the future as you have determined in your plans.
 Highlight his strengths.
 (Everyone enjoys hearing this type of encouragement.)
 Express your dreams for his future and how homeschooling is part of the development you envision.
+Dream the homeschool lifestyle with your husband and your children.
+Hear what they desire to have in their everyday.
+Think of all the memories that you will make together!
+Think of being able to spend the best of each day in the morning building their spiritual foundation!
+Think of reading together and taking more adventures together!

 Whether or not he is sold on the idea, it is your decision.